Ralph Lopez majored in Economics and Political Science at Yale University. He has been published in the Boston Globe and the Baltimore Sun.

-On Monday morning, the day before Alabamians headed to the polls to choose between Republican for US Senate Roy Moore and his Democratic rival, Doug Jones, Alabama voters scored a victory of sorts when Montgomery Circuit Court Judge Roman Shaul ruled in favor of four voters, a Republican, a Democrat, an independent, and a minister, who asked that the ballot images, if not posted online or made available on a DVD, at least not be destroyed.
+The morning of December 11, 2017, the day before Alabamians headed to the polls to choose between Republican for US Senate Roy Moore and his Democratic rival, Doug Jones, Alabama voters scored a victory of sorts when Montgomery Circuit Court Judge Roman Shaul ruled in favor of four voters, a Republican, a Democrat, an independent, and a minister, who asked that the ballot images, if not posted online or made available on a DVD, at least not be destroyed.

 But this was exactly what Merrill had in mind to do.
 For what good reason it is hard to fathom.

-In the afternoon, after Judge Shaul had ruled in favor of the voters, Merrill had devoted the resources of his office to an appeal asking that something which belonged to the voters be kept secret from them, as taxpayer dollars paid for every last voting machine, every paper ballot, and every memory chip and watt of electricity by which the voters' intentions were stored.
+In the afternoon, after Judge Shaul had ruled in favor of the voters, Merrill had devoted the resources of his office to an appeal asking that something which belonged to the voters is kept secret from them, as taxpayer dollars paid for every last voting machine, every paper ballot, and every memory chip and watt of electricity by which the voters' intentions were stored.
 Storing digital images costs nearly nothing.
 Any reason one can think of for being determined to destroy them is not a good one.

 Merrill's actions highlight the determination of some election officials to cloak vote-counting in secrecy.
 Just as telling are the strained and ludicrous arguments they are willing to put their names to, such as that posting the ballot images would violate the all-important privacy of the individual ballot.
 But this is confusing, in an embarrassingly obvious way for people who passed bar exams, the secrecy of individual voter choices with secrecy in counting those choices.
 The secret ballot never meant secret counting.